 have requested SNAP E&T job retention services, support services, or both.

-By viewing the TWIST SNAP E&T History tab, Workforce Solutions Office staff can verify that an individual is receiving SNAP benefits for the month in which SNAP E&T services are being provided.
-Boards must ensure that Workforce Solutions Office staff documents the date of such verification in TWIST Counselor Notes.
+Boards must ensure that Workforce Solutions Office staff documents the date of eligibility verification inWorkInTexas.com.

-Note: If sufficient verification cannot be obtained using WorkInTexas.com TWIST HHSC’s automated systems must be used.
+Note: If sufficient verification cannot be obtained using WorkInTexas.com HHSC’s automated systems must be used.

 It is recommended that Boards develop local procedures on how to document continuing eligibility when HHSC’s automated systems are used.

-For example, Workforce Solutions Office staff can document in TWIST Counselor Notes the date that SNAP eligibility was verified by HHSC’s Texas Integrated Eligibility Redesign System (TIERS) and obtain printouts from this automated system.
+For example, Workforce Solutions Office staff can document in WorkInTexas.com the date that SNAP eligibility was verified by HHSC’s Texas Integrated Eligibility Redesign System (TIERS) and obtain printouts from this automated system.
 See B-500 for information on obtaining TIERS access.

-If a Board chooses to verify eligibility by viewing HHSC’s automated system information and documenting results in TWIST Counselor Notes, it is recommended that the Board periodically review the verification process to determine whether it is effective.
+If a Board chooses to verify eligibility by viewing HHSC’s automated system information and documenting results in WorkInTexas.com, it is recommended that the Board periodically review the verification process to determine whether it is effective.
 If the process is not effective, it is recommended that Boards enhance controls by requiring Workforce Solutions Office staff to obtain and maintain printouts or other paper documents that verify continuing eligibility.

-Additionally, if TWIST indicates that the individual is eligible, but HHSC’s system indicates that the individual is not eligible, notify TWIST Help Desk staff as soon as possible.
+If the individual’s eligibility status in WorkInTexas.com does not match the individual’s eligibility status in TIERS, staff must use what is in TIERS for eligibility purposes.

 B-106: Employment Planning and Assessment

 An introduction to SNAP E&T is generally provided to SNAP recipients during an initial employment planning meeting.
 This meeting is generally held weekly or as often as needed.
 Boards may choose how to structure the meeting, including the frequency and the information given.